douglasbagnall/nze-vox/README.md

 Working towards a free acoustic model for the automatic recognition of New Zealand English.

 Please refer to the wiki: https://github.com/douglasbagnall/nze-vox/wiki/Acoustic-models-of-New-Zealand-English

+The MIT license applies to the code -- see COPYING.MIT.